 The right programs to help you advance your nursing career

-With a variety of degrees, specializations, and curriculum plans, the Department of Graduate Nursing has an option to fit your needs.
-Students can earn a Master's of Science (M.S.) degree in 3 specializations: Family Nurse Practitioner, Nurse Educator, and Clinical Nursing Leadership.
-The Clinical Nursing Leadership specialization offers Administration or Clinical Nurse Leader emphasis.
+With a variety of degrees, specializations and curriculum plans, the Department of Graduate Nursing has an option to fit your needs.
+Students can earn a Master of Science (M.S.) degree in four specializations: Family Nurse Practitioner, Nurse Educator, Nurse Administrator or Clinical Nurse Leader.

-Students can also earn a Ph.D. in Nursing through SDSU.
+Students can also earn a Doctor of Philosophy (PH.D.) in Nursing through SDSU.
 Applicants accepted into the program via the Spring admissions cycle will begin coursework in the Fall.

 SDSU offers flexibility by delivering courses through a variety of methods including face-to-face and online.
 Classes are offered in Brookings, Sioux Falls and Rapid City.
 Start your journey today.
 Learn more by selecting your degree of interest in the left navigation box.